-The major flaw in this approach, and the problem we have with the platform, is that this approach is a complete opposite for many PPC professionals.
-There’s no hands-on management of campaigns, and limited strategic approach and reporting on metrics.
-Keywords, while they make sense thematically, are mostly based off of broad match terms, which on the surface level seems ideal from a cost-per-click (CPC) and reach perspective, but can burn budget at a rapid pace.
+The major flaw in this approach, and problem we have with the platform, is that this approach is a complete opposite for many PPC professionals.
+There’s no hands-on management of campaigns, limited strategic approach and reporting on metrics.
+Keywords, while thematically they make sense, are mostly based off of broad match terms, which on the surface level seem ideal from a cost-per-click (CPC) and reach perspective, but can burn budget at a rapid pace.
 Once deployed, campaigns are on auto-pilot, only following your max daily spend parameters.

 Pros & Cons of Google AdWords

 Much like AdWords Express, it too is easy to establish a traditional AdWords account and for the most part, it’s pretty straightforward to setup your first campaign.
 But that’s about where the simplicities end.
 The targeting options with AdWords are much, much more robust.
 Multiple campaigns with many adgroups (categories) can be operated at any given time.